learn-co-curriculum/phase-1-review-strings-lab/README.md

 // Beware that new lines inside of a template literal will be preserved as new lines in the resulting string!"
 ```

+Note that, in the example above, one of the things we are interpolating into our
+string is an arithmetic expression: `${90 + myNumber}`.
+We aren't limited to
+interpolating just variables &mdash; we can use *any expression* inside the
+curly braces.

 While, for most purposes, the choice of whether to use concatenation or string
 interpolation is primarily a matter of personal preference, JavaScript